hikeventures/hikeventures.github.io/_posts/2013-03-21-gear-review-laufbursche-huckepack-hp450.markdown

 One loop was missing on the Laufbursche Huckepack when I received it.
 However, got the Laufbursche Huckepack fixed without any issues after I have sent it back (PLUS a titanium spoon for free!!!).
 Very happy about the Laufbursche customer service!

 <a href="https://www.flickr.com/photos/90204224@N07/8620281650" title="Netherlands Zuid-Kennemerland"><img src="https://farm9.staticflickr.com/8122/8620281650_b03e837c98_b.jpg" width="1024" height="680" alt="Netherlands Zuid-Kennemerland"></a>Patrick hiking in the <a href="http://www.hikeventures.com/hiking-in-zuid-kenemerland-middenduin-netherlands/">Netherlands</a>.

+## Alternatives
+If you need a bigger backpack then you should have a look at the [HMG Porter 4400](http://www.hikeventures.com/gear-review-hmg-porter-4400-black/) which I currently use for my packrafting trips.